jllopezpino/blog/_posts/2017-07-31-ways-provide-worst-customer-experience-o2-telefonica.md

 # 2.- Don't bother to collect payments from your customers

 I sent 3 times all the necessary documentation to O2 to be able to collect payments from my bank account.
-I event sent it always from one of their official shops.
+I even sent always the documentation from one of their official shops.
 But apparently their incompetence didn't allow them to process it correctly, so I gave up after 3 tries and set up a standing order to transfer them the money monthly.